Exchange Server hybrid deployments

 Azure AD authentication system: The Azure Active Directory (AD) authentication system is a free cloud-based service that acts as the trust broker between your on-premises Exchange 2016 organization and the Exchange Online organization.
 On-premises organizations configuring a hybrid deployment must have a federation trust with the Azure AD authentication system.
 The federation trust can either be created manually as part of configuring federated sharing features between an on-premises Exchange organization and other federated Exchange organizations or as part of configuring a hybrid deployment with the Hybrid Configuration wizard.
-A federation trust with the Azure AD authentication system for your Office 365 tenant is automatically configured when you activate your Office 365 service account.
+A federation trust with the Azure AD authentication system for your Exchange Online tenant is automatically configured when you activate your Microsoft 365 or Office 365 service account.

 Learn more at: What is Azure AD Connect?.

-Azure Active Directory synchronization: Azure AD synchronization uses Azure AD Connect to replicate on-premises Active Directory information for mail-enabled objects to the Office 365 organization to support the unified global address list (GAL) and user authentication.
-Organizations configuring a hybrid deployment need to deploy Azure AD Connect on a separate, on-premises server to synchronize your on-premises Active Directory with Office 365.
+Azure Active Directory synchronization: Azure AD synchronization uses Azure AD Connect to replicate on-premises Active Directory information for mail-enabled objects to the cloud to support the unified global address list (GAL) and user authentication.
+Organizations configuring a hybrid deployment need to deploy Azure AD Connect on a separate, on-premises server to synchronize your on-premises Active Directory with Microsoft 365 or Office 365.

 Learn more at: Prerequisites for Azure AD Connect.